reposense/RepoSense/docs/user_guide.md

 ### Tool Bar
 The `Tool Bar` at the top provides a set of filters that control the chart panel.
 From right to left, the filters are:
 - Sort : Users can sort by:
-    - Total Contribution : The amount of lines written by the author did in the latest version of the project.
+    - Total Contribution : The amount of lines, written by the author, in the repository.
     - Variance : The variance of contribution of all commits.
         - It indicates the code consistency of an author.
         - It helps to determine whether the author has been contributing regularly or procrastinating.